 "Start your networking with people who started the same job you have about a year ago, because they'll tell you what you're going to be measured on," Moran said.

 After that, says Gayle Lantz, president of consulting firm WorkMatters Inc., "ask your boss who the most important people are for you to meet."

 Next, seek out people with more clout, Moran says.
-"Organizations have samurai who are out there doing the big stuff every day, and you have to figure out who they are and whether you can become one," he adds.
+"Organizations have samurai who are out there doing the big stuff every day, and you have to figure out who they are and whether you can become one," he said.

 How to Make Internal Networking Happen

 When you're new on the job, you want to make a lot of contacts fairly quickly while also building your reputation as a hard worker.
-"You don't want to be the person who's hanging out at everyone's cubicle," says Brendan Courtney, a senior vice president at staffing firm Spherion.
+"You don't want to be the person who's hanging out at everyone's cubicle," said Brendan Courtney, a senior vice president at staffing firm Spherion.
 "You want to take advantage of those opportunities that happen during lunch or while you're getting coffee."